hngu/appfinity/src/frontend/apps/groceries/README.md

 1. Run yarn build

 ### TODOS
-- Show deleted grocery items
+- Show deleted grocery items in a new page
 - Permanent delete grocery items
 - Search suggest deleted grocery items
-- Create a modal for adding items instead
+- Create a page for adding items instead
 - Clear everything (localStorage and redux) with confirmation modal
 - PWA this app
 - Deploy